ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 Over the years, people have followed my journey in insurance through Twitter.
 The idea of <a href="https://twitter.com/iamashley/status/366808810561994752">improving technology</a> in the insurance industry.
 Building my first <a href="https://twitter.com/iamashley/status/400955108646977536">quote system prototype</a>.
 Starting to get invited to <a href="https://twitter.com/iamashley/status/215804695405527040">speak at conferences</a>.
 Launching Insurance by Jack (and that not doing so well).
 Trying to <a href="/business/2015/05/19/last-chance/">find an insurer</a> to come onboard with Jack.
 Being totally burnt out and <a href="https://twitter.com/iamashley/status/608616786016251904">admitted to hospital</a>.
 Passing my first <a href="https://twitter.com/iamashley/status/707521740595970048">insurance exam</a>.
 And finally <a href="https://twitter.com/iamashley/status/771323714952695808">launching With Jack</a>.

 Inviting people on this journey with me has been invaluable.
-Not all of them are in the market to become Jack's customers, but for those who are they feel like they've gotten to know me.
+Not all of them are in the market to become customers, but for those who are they feel like they've gotten to know me.
 They want to support the business I've worked hard to launch.

 <strong>Lesson:</strong> Document your journey.
 Twitter isn't a platform that will work for everyone, but I got on it early and became an active user.
 It can be uncomfortable sharing the vulnerable moments.
 It's easier to show up when you're financially stable and have 10,000 customers, but I think being transparent about your journey and involving people in it will help you get there quicker.